matianfu/telsa/docs/readme.md

 State.setState.apply(this, ServerHello)
 ```

 This avoids adding a `static` method to init the first state.
-After all, JavaScript is a dynamic, late-binding language and nothing should be static.
+After all, JavaScript is a dynamic, late-binding language and nothing should be static (the static keyword of ES6 class is an unfortunate mistake).